 Most long-term care in the US is provided by informal and unpaid family caregivers.
 Family caregivers are undoubtedly the backbone of our long-term care system and vital to meeting the needs of our aging population.
 As a result of our country's dependence on families to care for loved ones at home, the federal government enacted the Family Caregiver Support Program (FCSP) in 2000.

 All states now provide some type of support in varying degrees under FCSP which focuses efforts on family caregiving relief.
 State units on aging with assistance of local area agencies on aging oversee and administer family caregiving services.
 Many local programs offer family counseling and support groups, training, and respite care to give family caregivers a break.
-Search state contacts for family caregiver support to learn more about specific help offered in your area for family caregivers.
+Search state contacts below to learn more about specific help offered in your area for family caregivers.

 Information about additional family support programs may also be available through contacting your local social services, senior services, or county health departments.
 In some states, Medicaid (government health insurance for low-income Americans) will pay family caregivers to provide care to family members at home.
 However, note that Medicare (government health insurance for older Americans) will not pay for long-term or ongoing home care regardless of whether such services are provided through an agency or a family member.
 Take some time to research programs in your area that might be applicable to your situation including any reimbursement for family caregivers.